 Our principal business is owning and operating, through our subsidiaries, acute care hospitals, behavioral health centers, surgical hospitals, ambulatory surgery centers and radiation oncology centers.
-As of March 31, 2013, we owned and/or operated 23 acute care hospitals and 197 behavioral health centers located in 37 states, Washington, D.C., Puerto Rico and the U.S. Virgin Islands.
+As of March 31, 2014, we owned and/or operated 24 acute care hospitals and 194 behavioral health centers located in 37 states, Washington, D.C., Puerto Rico and the U.S. Virgin Islands.
 As part of our ambulatory treatment centers division, we manage and/or own outright or in partnerships with physicians, 5 surgical hospitals and surgery and radiation oncology centers located in 4 states.
-In October, 2012, we acquired Ascend Health Corporation ("Ascend").
-Ascend was the largest private behavioral health provider with 9 owned or leased freestanding inpatient facilities located in 5 states.

-As a percentage of our consolidated net revenues, net revenues from our acute care hospitals, surgical hospitals, surgery centers and radiation oncology centers accounted for 50% and 52% during the three-month periods ended March 31, 2013 and 2012, respectively.
-Net revenues from our behavioral health care facilities accounted for 50% and 48% during the three-month periods ended March 31, 2013 and 2012, respectively.
+As a percentage of our consolidated net revenues, net revenues from our acute care hospitals, surgical hospitals, surgery centers and radiation oncology centers accounted for 51% and 50% during the three-month periods ended March 31, 2014 and 2013, respectively.
+Net revenues from our behavioral health care facilities accounted for 49% and 50% of our consolidated net revenues during the three-month periods ended March 31, 2014 and 2013, respectively.